helsaint/instagram_web_scraper/README.md

   1. not automated and will require human interaction
   2. By.X_Path value may need to be manually changed so inspect the page you want to scrape and ensure you have the correct path for the cells required
   3. A count of iterations is included to prevent scrolling that can go on for a long time
+  4. Close any chrome browser or you'll get WebDriverException